 Instruments

-XTB stands out as the best day trading platform in the UK.
-It is a user-friendly, fully customisable European trading platform renowned for its extensive CFD and forex trading offerings.
-XTB provides traders instant access to hundreds of global markets and over 5,600 instruments, including forex, indices, commodities, stock CFDs and ETF CFDs.
-Customers can take advantage of tight spreads from 0.2 pips, 30:1 leverage and zero commission on stock and ETF CFDs.
+XTB is a user-friendly, fully-customisable European trading platform renowned for its extensive CFD and forex trading offerings.
+XTB provides traders instant access to hundreds of global markets and over 5,600 instruments, including UK and overseas stocks and shares, ETFs, forex, indices, commodities, stock CFDs, and ETF CFDs.

-With XTB, you can trade using the in-house trading software, xStation, or via MetaTrader 4 (MT4). xStation by XTB is a powerful trading software available on iOS, Android and desktop devices and suitable for both beginners and advanced traders.
-The xStation trading software gives you access to comprehensive charting and risk management tools.
+XTB is good for beginners and even better for experts.
+Beginners can take advantage of XTB’s Passive Investment Plan designed for long-term investing.
+This plan allows you to build a portfolio of ETFs, set up recurring deposits so you invest regularly while taking advantage of pound-cost averaging, and invest fractionally so you can afford even the most expensive ETFs with as little as £15.
+Expert or advanced traders and investors have two choices of software when trading with XTB.
+You can access the in-house trading software, xStation, and MetaTrader 4 (MT4). xStation by XTB is a powerful trading software available on iOS, Android, and desktop devices suitable for beginners and advanced traders.
+The xStation trading software provides comprehensive charting and risk management tools.
 With the inbuilt trading calculator, you can easily estimate costs, profits or losses before opening a position, modify stop loss and take profit orders directly on the chart or close all positions with a click of a button.
-As one of the best online brokers in the UK, XTB also provides an extensive library of educational materials, including videos, webinars, and courses suitable for both beginners and experienced traders.
+XTB also provides an extensive library of educational materials, including videos, webinars, and courses suitable for beginners and experienced traders.
 When you sign up, you will have access to a dedicated account officer who will work with you to help you better understand your needs and how XTB operates.

-It is free to open a trading account with XTB, and all users have access to a free demo account with £100,000 in virtual funds that you can use to practise trading and investing until you become confident enough to use real money.
+It is free to open a trading account with XTB, and all users have access to a free demo account with £100,000 of virtual funds that you can use to practise trading and investing until you become confident enough to use real money.
 Deposits in GBP and EUR are free of charge, but withdrawals below £60 have a £12 processing fee.
-Stock and ETF CFD trading on XTB are commission free.
-Spreads and margins apply to other products.
-Inactive accounts attract a monthly fee of €10 (£9).
+Real stock trading is commission-free for monthly turnover up to €100,000 (£85,000).
+Transactions above this limit will attract a commission of 0.2% (minimum €10 (£8.50).
+If you invest in foreign stocks and ETFs, a 0.5% currency conversion fee may apply.
+Stock and ETF CFD trading are also commission-free.
 Other fees apply.
-For more information, visit XTB.
 XTB does not offer an ISA or SIPP.

 Please note: Contracts for Difference (CFDs) are leveraged products and carry a significant risk of loss to your capital, as prices may move rapidly against you, and you may be required to make further payments to keep any trades open.
 Between 74 and 89% of retail investor accounts lose money when trading CFDs.
 These products are not suitable for all clients.
-Therefore please ensure you fully understand the risks and seek independent advice.
+Therefore, please ensure you fully understand the risks and seek independent advice.

 go to site